cassmastern/lers-sandbox/docs/sec_accss/visuals-for-the-sightless.md

-# Visuals for the Sightless (Accessibility, Round Two)
+# Visuals for the Sightless

+>Rant.

 So it looks like I’m diving into accessibility and WCAG for a second time.
 The first time, way back in 2010, doesn’t really count — I was part of a large org with a techcomm tools engineer, a QA team, and workflows that enforced "almost-full compliance" by default.
 (To me, it sounded a bit off.
 Like, *you're either Section 508 or WCAG-compliant, or you're not, no?*) But I didn't care to voice it, perhaps also because my mom wasn't sightless yet.